 How to plant

 It is important that plenty of compost, mulch and organic material are dug into the soil before planting.
 Dig the planting hole slightly wider and deeper than the root ball.
-Add a slow release fertiliser such as Yates Magamp to the planting hole and mix in well.
+Add a slow release fertiliser to the planting hole and mix in well.
 Soak the plant in a bucket of water before planting.
 Remove the plant from its container, run a sharp knife down the root ball in several places to encourage new roots, especially if the root ball appears solid.
 Place the plant in the hole and firm soil around it.
 Plant to the depth of the plant’s original container.
 Water well.

 Use a slow release fertiliser at the recommended rate in spring.
 Always water fertiliser in well.